BetonQuest/BetonQuest/docs/Documentation/Schedules.md

 Realtime schedules are, as the name already says, schedules that run at a specific real world time, for example at 12 o'clock each day.
-Do not confuse this with minecraft time!
+Do not confuse these with Minecraft's ingame time!

 ### Daily realtime schedule: `realtime-daily`